kiwi0fruit/pyappshare/template_app/setup/README.md

     - type dot (`.`), type space (` `),
     - drag'n'drop `install` script to the terminal, enter

+## Uninstall

-6. If you need to uninstall environment - run terminal with activated root conda environment.
+If you need to uninstall environment - run terminal with activated root conda environment.
 Then type:

     conda env remove --name app

 Sometimes conda environment is not deleted but renamed and placed to special trash folder inside root Miniconda installation.
 It's out of action this way but still takes disk space - you may need to delete it manually to free the space.

+## Reinstall

-7. If you need to reinstall the app (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.
+If you need to reinstall the app (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.

+*Save this folder somewhere in case you would like to reinstall it in future*.